Texas Tech students interested in studying abroad must meet the following requirements:

 Be at least 18 years old by the time you go abroad.

 Be a sophomore by years, not credits.
-Students who began as freshman at Texas Tech
+Students who began as First year student at

-must complete two long semesters before becoming eligible to study abroad.
-Transfer
+Texas Tech must complete two long semesters before becoming eligible to study abroad.

 Have a TTU GPA of 2.5 at the time of application.

 Business students must have a 2.75 GPA if they wish to take business classes abroad.

 Be in good disciplinary standing at the time of applying to study abroad and remain

 so up to and including the study abroad term.

 Students may not study abroad in the last 15 hours of their degree plan (the same

 semester they plan to graduate) unless they participate in a faculty-led program or

 a program at the TTU Center in Sevilla.